 {345}

 and the like; but, if evil has arisen of such a character as to demand excommunication, instead of the church having a *right* to put away, it is *obliged* to do it.
 The saints must approve themselves clear.
-He forces these people into the recognition of their own condition, gets them ashamed of themselves&#8212; they retire from the man&#8212;and he is left alone to the shame of his sin.
-(See @2 Corinthians 2 and 7.)
-That is the way the apostle forced them to exercise discipline.
+He forces these people into the recognition of their own condition, gets them ashamed of themselves -- they retire from the man -- and he is left alone to the shame of his sin.
+(See @2 Corinthians 2 and @2 Corinthians 7) That is the way the apostle forced them to exercise discipline.
 The conscience of the whole church was forced into cleanness in a matter of which it was corporately guilty.
 And what trouble he had to do it!
-That is, I think, the force of, &#8220;To whom ye forgive anything, I forgive also: for if I forgave anything, to whom I forgave it, for your sakes forgave I it in the Person of Christ; lest Satan should get an advantage over us: for we are not ignorant of his devices.&#8221; What the devil was at was this&#8212;the apostle had insisted upon the excommunication (@1 Corinthians 5: 3 - 5); and the church did not like it.
+That is, I think, the force of, "To whom ye forgive anything, I forgive also: for if I forgave anything, to whom I forgave it, for your sakes forgave I it in the Person of Christ; lest Satan should get an advantage over us: for we are not ignorant of his devices".
+What the devil was at was this -- the apostle had insisted upon the excommunication (@1 Corinthians 5: 3 - 5); and the church did not like it.
 He compelled them to act; they did it in the judicial way, and did not want to restore him, @2 Corinthians 2: 6, 7.
-Then he makes them go along with him in the act of restoration: &#8220;to whom ye forgive,&#8221; etc. The design of Satan was to introduce the wickedness, and make them careless about it, and, afterwards, judicial; and then to make it an occasion of separation of feeling between the apostle and the body of saints at Corinth.
+Then he makes them go along with him in the act of restoration: "to whom ye forgive", etc. The design of Satan was to introduce the wickedness, and make them careless about it, and, afterwards, judicial; and then to make it an occasion of separation of feeling between the apostle and the body of saints at Corinth.
 Paul identifies himself with the whole body, first forcing them to clear themselves, and then taking care that they should all restore him, that there should be perfect unity between himself and them.
 He goes with them, and associates them with himself, in it all; and so, in both excommunication and restoration, he has them with him.
 If the conscience of the body is not brought up to what it acts, to the point of purging itself by the act of excommunication, I do not see what good is done: it is merely making hypocrites of them.

 The house is to be kept clean.
-The Father&#8217;s care over the family is one thing; the Son&#8217;s over &#8220;his own house,&#8221; another.
+The Father's care over the family is one thing; the Son's over "his own house", another.
 The Son commits the disciples to the care of the Holy Father (@John 17), this is distinct from having the house in order.
-In @John 15 he says, &#8220;I am the true vine,&#8221; &#8220;ye are the branches,&#8221; &#8220;my Father is the husbandman,&#8221; etc., it is all the Father&#8217;s care.
+In @John 15 he says, "I am the true vine", "ye are the branches", "my Father is the husbandman", etc., it is all the Father's care.
 The Father purges the branches, to the end they may bear as much fruit as possible.
 But in the case of the Son over His own house, it is not individual, but the house